-Caterpillar's shares rose 4.1 percent after the company reported quarterly results that smashed expectations and raised its full-year outlook for the second time this year.
+Caterpillar's shares rose 5.4 percent in premarket trading after the company reported quarterly results that smashed expectations and raised its full-year outlook for the second time this year.

 The S&P tech index has been the best performing sector this year and earnings from big tech companies will be closely watched to see if the rally has legs.

-Amazon and Facebook, part of the high-flying "FANG" stocks, report results later this week, while Apple is due to report next week.
+Amazon and Facebook report results later this week, while Apple is due to report next week.